 During the summer after my freshman year of college, I waitressed at a family restaurant called Eat ‘n Park.
 As a Pittsburgh institution, it is the place you go with family after a chorus concert or with friends after the Friday night football game or with a boyfriend before you’re 21.
-There food isn’t that great but they bake decent pies and serve breakfast all day.
-No matter, it still gives me comfort and a sense of home.
-Perhaps it is the sound the booths make while sliding in to sit down, the sticky plastic that covers the menus or the fact that they still have potato soup on Sundays.
+Their food isn’t that great but they bake decent pies and serve breakfast all day.
+To this day, it still gives me comfort and a sense of home.
+Perhaps it is the sound the booths make while sliding in to sit down, the sticky plastic that covers the menus or the fact that they always have potato soup on Sundays.
 Minus new carpet, chairs and such and the elimination of the smoking section, not much else has changed.
 The same women that seated me in 1996 are still seating me in 2016.
-So when I was hired to work at one of the franchises, without any experience, I was excited to be a part of the Eat ‘n Park team.
+So when I was hired to work at one of the franchises, as my first real job, I was excited to be a part of the Eat ‘n Park team.

 I didn’t think about food as carefully as I do today.
 Most of the items on the menu, I wouldn’t eat myself but I still served plenty of hot roasted turkey sandwiches and Superburgers.
 Sometimes I came across customers who seemed to be a little bit concerned with what they were eating.
 One woman in particular immediately told me she was watching her weight and ordered a Diet Coke.
 When I brought the drinks over, she then ordered a chicken salad without croutons but asked if I would please bring over extra ranch dressing on the side.
 I delivered what they wanted and they left me a nice tip but I couldn’t help but think about why this woman would order a salad to be healthy and then drown it in dressing.
 It seemed likely that her salad was more fattening than an actual Superburger.

 Now 14 years later, salad dressing is back on my mind.
 The media has been all a buzz the past few week with headlines that McDonald’s kale caesar salad (in Canada) has more calories than a Double Big Mac.
-I receive Google alerts for things like “kale” and normally when I see a lot of headlines that all say the same thing, I tend to ignore the articles – at least in the beginning.
+Being in the business of kale, I receive Google alerts for things like “kale” and normally when I see a lot of headlines that all say the same thing, I tend to ignore the articles – at least in the beginning.

 The same went for this piece of news until last night after nearly a week of seeing the headline over and over, I thought to myself, “Why in the world would a restaurant make their kale salad with more calories than a hamburger?”
 You really have to do a lot to screw up one of the healthiest greens that badly.
 So I read the articles.

 Here are the stats: the kale salad has 730 calories, 53 grams of fat, and 1,400 milligrams of salt, with the dressing.
-(And let’s be honest, I doubt McDonalds is massaging their kale, so the dressing is imperative unless you only want to eat cardboard).
+(And let’s be honest, I doubt McDonalds is massaging their kale, so the dressing is imperative unless you only want to feel like you are eating cardboard).
 The double Big Mac with two beef patties and three pieces of bread (and to be honest probably a lot tastier if you’re into that kinda thing) has 680 calories, 38 grams of fat, and 1,340 milligrams of sodium.
 As Toronto dietitian Shauna Lindzon said, “Health-wise, I think it’s fat and sodium overload.”

 And she’s right but before we all get bent out of shape, let’s call this for what it is.
 Another chance to make kale look bad, because the salad doesn’t have that many more calories than the burger.
 And the sodium is nearly milligram for milligram (which also happens to be almost 50% of our recommended daily intake of 2,300 milligrams), so did the media go a little far with the “make kale bad” headlines?
 Absolutely.
 Yet, there are a lot of other issues when a salad that people think is good becomes bad.